aevyrie/bevy_eventlistener/README.md

 The blue line can be read as "how long does it take all of these events to bubble up a hierarchy and trigger callbacks at ~20% of the 64 nodes as it traverses depth?".
 A graph is built for every event as an acceleration structure, which allows us to have linearly scaling performance.

-The runtime cost of each event decreases as the total numbe of events increase, this is because graph construction is a fixed cost for each type of event.
+The runtime cost of each event decreases as the total number of events increase, this is because graph construction is a fixed cost for each type of event.
 Adding more events simply amortizes that cost across more events.
 At 50 events the runtime cost is only ~500ns/event, and about 25us total.
 To reiterate, this is using an entity hierarchy similar to the most complex websites I could find.

 # License